Canon PowerShot SD1000 Review

 Accessing the menus for ISO, flash settings, shooting mode, and focus/distance through the Four-way controller is straightforward; however, the menus disappear instantly after a second or two, giving very little time for the user to deliberate about which option to select.

-Because all of the options, including Auto, High, and manual settings, do not fit on a single screen, it was especially frustrating when selecting an ISO.
-If I did not start scrolling as soon as possible, the menu would vanish, and I would have to begin the process all over again.
-Those who aren’t familiar with the choices included within each of these quick-access menus are likely to find this situation particularly unpleasant.
+Because all the options, including Auto, High, and manual settings, do not fit on a single screen, selecting an ISO was incredibly frustrating.
+If I did not start scrolling as soon as possible, the menu would vanish, and I would have to begin the process again.
+Those unfamiliar with the choices included within each of these quick-access menus are likely to find this situation particularly unpleasant.

-In addition, accessing the system menu was necessary in order to activate the red-eye reduction and slow synchro flash settings.
+In addition, accessing the system menu was necessary to activate the red-eye reduction and slow synchro flash settings.
 On the other hand, there is no difficulty in comprehending any of the options or navigating them.
 However, as I indicated earlier, several functions are hidden deep inside the Function menu.
-This means that not only do you need to be aware that they exist and where they are located, but you also need to take more time in order to access them.
-As was to be expected, the more I used the camera, the quicker I became at making adjustments to the settings on the fly.
+This means that not only do you need to be aware that they exist and where they are located, but you also need to take more time to access them.
+As expected, the more I used the camera, the quicker I adjusted the settings on the fly.

 Display/Viewfinder